 - Bigcommerce Enterprise: negotiable

 This is not going to be a problem in practice, but it could be an unnecessary annoyance.

 There have been some reports of inconsistent page load times.
 There are also reports of broken integrations with some major partners (such as Amazon).

-It is easily the simplest and most user-friendly solution available.
+As a first-timer, BigCommerce is remarkably easy to use – it is easily the simplest and most user-friendly solution available.
 It takes under a minute to set up a store and the interface is clean, simple and responsive.